Canon M100 vs Panasonic GX800

 Both the M100 and the GX800 are recent models that are part of the current product line-up of Panasonic.
 In contrast, the M100 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M100 was succeeded by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M100 and the Panasonic GX800?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS M100: